nrobinson2000/cehscoding/_posts/2017-03-08-how-to-run-particle-on-raspberry-pi.markdown

 Particle on Raspberry Pi provides complete access to the forty IO pins on Raspberry Pi, allowing you to do digital and analog interactions with your favorite electronics.
 Additionally, Particle on Raspberry Pi allows you to create functions for calling virtually any Bash command or script present on Raspberry Pi, facilitating dynamic, flexible interaction from within firmware.

-Currently, Particle on Raspberry Pi is optimized for the [Raspberry Pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/), the [Raspberry Pi 2](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/), the [Raspberry Pi Zero](https://www.raspberrypi.org/products/pi-zero/), and the [Raspberry Pi B+](https://www.raspberrypi.org/products/model-b-plus/).
-Particle is currently working to add support for the newly released [Raspberry Pi Zero Wireless](https://www.raspberrypi.org/products/pi-zero-wireless/).
+Currently, Particle on Raspberry Pi is optimized for the [Raspberry Pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/), the [Raspberry Pi 2](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/), the [Raspberry Pi Zero](https://www.raspberrypi.org/products/pi-zero/), the [Raspberry Pi B+](https://www.raspberrypi.org/products/model-b-plus/), and the newly released [Raspberry Pi Zero Wireless](https://www.raspberrypi.org/products/pi-zero-wireless/).

 <hr>